 The marginalized hijra and zenana populations of Pakistan are forced into social exclusion by the discriminatory attitude of the general population and the indifference of the State.
 Zenanas or Hijras are physically born as men but feel that they have “the soul of a woman” entrapped in their male body.
 These populations then openly express their trans-identity by dressing up in female clothing, wearing makeup and identifying themselves as women.
 These personal choices are not fully accepted by the society at large and force the transgender people into social exclusion.
 Additionally, they face objectification and ridicule.
 This results in pushing these populations to the margins and forcing them to resort to begging, providing cheap entertainment at domestic events and sex-work – their inherent talents and potential to become model citizens and contribute to society at large is stifled.

 From the point of its inception, VISION has been working for the rights of the marginalized transgender people of Pakistan.
-VISION started in 1998 in Lahore, spearheading a project on HIV/AIDs prevention to the city’s extremely marginalized, abused and exploited zenana community.
+VISION started in 1998 in Lahore, spearheading a project on Human Immunodeficiency Virus HIV/ Acquired Immunodeficiency Syndrome AIDS prevention to the city’s extremely marginalized, abused and exploited zenana community.
 This pioneering work laid the foundation for historic and defining rights-based movement within the zenana community – it metamorphosed into organized thinking, collective power and realization of inherent strengths within the very first year.

 Since then, VISION has been working closely with these populations.

 From Margins to Mainstream: Taabeer Hum( We are the realization of the dreams ) 2015-16

 Some Important Demographics from The Mapping of Female Transgender in Mardan, Multan and Rawalpindi Districts of Pakistan, 2016